rafaqz/DimensionalData.jl/docs/src/object_modification.md

 [`rebuild`](@ref) is one of the core functions of DimensionalData.jl.
 Basically everything uses it somewhere.
 And you can too, with a few caveats.

+!!! warning

     `rebuild` assumes you _know what you are doing_.
-You can quite eaily set values to things that don't make sense.
+You can quite easily set values to things that don't make sense.
 The constructor may check a few things, like the number of dimensions matches the axes of the array.
 But not much else.

 :::: tabs